elenderg/PAL-1000/instruções de compilação.md

 `create [work] from/given/with/using [url]`

-It consists of 4 "monikettes`": the string "create`", the parameter type "[work]`", the string "from/given/with/using`", and the parameter type "[url]`".
+It consists of 4 "monikettes": the string "create", the parameter type "[work]", the string "from/given/with/using", and the parameter type "[url]".

 132. We should uncomment the monikette thing now...